Oz Museum, KansasHistorical & Cultural Sites

 Morning (9:00 AM - 1:00 PM): The Oz Museum Experience

-- Check the schedule at the **Columbian Theatre** for any evening performances, from musicals to concerts, for a cultural end to your day.
+• Check the schedule at the historic Columbian Theatre for any evening performances, ranging from musicals to concerts.

 Day 2: Kansas Exploration & Regional Gems